-We expect to receive approximately \$150 million of gross proceeds from the sale of the notes in this offering.
-We expect to use all of the proceeds of this offering to redeem our outstanding senior notes.
-We also expect to receive gross proceeds of approximately \$200 million from our concurrent common stock offering.
+We expect to receive approximately \$200 million of gross proceeds from the sale of the notes in this offering.
+We expect to use all of the proceeds of this offering to redeem our outstanding senior notes and to repay amounts outstanding under our existing credit facility.
+We also expect to receive gross proceeds of approximately \$202 million from our concurrent common stock offering.
 In addition, any proceeds from the exercise of the underwriters' overallotment option in connection with this offering would permit us to repay amounts under our new revolving credit facility, that were used to repay indebtedness under our existing credit facility.
 We expect this offering to close concurrently with the common stock offering, the NTGH acquisition, our new senior secured credit facility and the redemption of our senior notes.